-Autoimmune disease occurs when your immune system attacks healthy cells in your body, destroying healthy tissue.
-Scientists aren’t sure what triggers autoimmune diseases, but they may run in families.
+Autoimmune disease occurs when your immune system attacks healthy cells in your body, triggering inflammation and damaging healthy tissue.
+Scientists aren’t sure of all the triggers of autoimmune diseases, but they can run in families.

 Women are at greater risk of having an autoimmune disease than men.
 African-American, Native-American, and Hispanic women have even greater risk, according to the National Institutes of Health.